-We will check the minutes of the association and request information from the association representative.
+We will check the minutes of the Association and request information from the Association representative.
 This will be with a view to obtaining clarification as to levels of expenditure incurred by the Association, whether the co-owners are discussing any major expenditure and that appropriate insurance cover is in place.

 We send out search letters to the various agencies who may be able to provide information in respect of the property.
-Search letters are commonly sent to Planning, Transport and Technical Services, the relevant parish, Jersey Electricity, Jersey Water and depending on the property, Jersey Gas, Rent Control Tribunal and Public Health.
+Search letters are commonly sent to Planning, Transport and Technical Services, the relevant parish, Jersey Electricity, Jersey Water and, depending on the property, Jersey Gas, Rent Control Tribunal and Public Health.

-It is drawn to your attention that all agencies now put disclaimers on the accuracy of information they provide.
+It is drawn to your attention that all agencies now put disclaimers on the accuracy of the information they provide.
 The Purchaser’s lawyer is therefore not liable if the information provided is incorrect.

-As soon as possible after title has been checked and the search letter replies have been reviewed, Parslows conveyancers will attend on site.
+As soon as possible after title has been checked and the search letter replies have been reviewed, Parslows Jersey conveyancers will attend on site.
 The purpose of the site visit is to ensure that the Vendor’s draft sale contract corresponds with the circumstances on site.
 We will thereafter draw to your attention any defects and or issues.
-In some circumstances it may be necessary to request that any such defects be dealt with by the Vendor or a neighbour or to obtain defective title insurance cover.
+In some circumstances, it may be necessary to request that any such defects be dealt with by the Vendor or a neighbour or to obtain defective title insurance coverage.

 In order to buy and sell property in Jersey you must hold a valid registration card providing entitlement to purchase.

 In circumstances where you require a mortgage, your mortgage advisor will assist you with the application for a mortgage.
-If and when your mortgage is approved it is essential that you sign the facility agreement and return to the bank as soon as possible to avoid delays.
+If and when your mortgage is approved, it is essential that you sign the facility agreement and return it to the bank as soon as possible to avoid delays.
 A satisfactory survey and valuation is likely to be a condition of any loan.

-Please note that if a balance of funds is to be paid to make up the difference in the price payable for the property you must make sure that it is with us by the Thursday immediately prior to the passing of the contract.
+Please note that if a balance of funds is to be paid to make up the difference in the price payable for the property, you must make sure that it is with us by the Thursday immediately prior to the passing of the contract.

 Survey and valuation

-If you have agreed to buy contents from the Vendor, it is essential that these are listed in an inventory and this should be drawn up by the estate agent as soon as possible after the offer has been accepted so that no nasty surprises or last minute price reductions arise on the eve of completion.
+If you have agreed to buy contents from the Vendor, it is essential that these are listed in an inventory, and this should be drawn up by the estate agent as soon as possible after the offer has been accepted so that no nasty surprises or last-minute price reductions arise on the eve of completion.
 Both parties should review the inventory to ensure that they are receiving (or selling) all the contents that they understood were part of the deal.